-- 1. Adopts the framework for the effectiveness evaluation proposed for the Minamata Convention, including its methodology, indicators, reports, schedule and timeline: - 2.
+- 1. Adopts the framework for the effectiveness evaluation proposed for the Minamata Convention, including its methodology, indicators, reports, schedule and timeline; - 2.
 Adopts the terms of reference and mandate of the Effectiveness Evaluation Committee to perform the evaluation; - 3.
 Decides to establish the committee at its fourth meeting; - 4.
-Establishes a [scientific and technical group] [monitoring and modelling group] to perform the scientific and technical functions that enable the timely production of the required synthesis reports by its fourth meeting, to enable the integrative work to be done for the Effectiveness Evaluation Committee to convene ahead of its fifth meeting to complete the first evaluation of the Minamata Convention; - 5.
+Establishes a [monitoring group] to produce a global monitoring report and recommendations for SOPs for monitoring activities by its fourth meeting, to enable Effectiveness Evaluation Committee to convene ahead of its fifth meeting to complete the first evaluation of the Minamata Convention; - 5.
 Requests the Secretariat to support the work of the effectiveness evaluation, and to continue to collect information relevant to the effectiveness evaluation including for the development of synthesis reports, working with relevant experts and organizations; - 6.
-Requests the group on monitoring and modelling to work in line with its terms of reference including the finalization of monitoring guidance and develop a global monitoring report by COP4 to support the first effectiveness evaluation; - 7.
-Encourages Parties to engage actively in the implementation of the effectiveness evaluation framework, in particular, to: - a) Continue to monitor mercury and to share the resulting monitoring data through the group established pursuant to paragraph 3;
+Requests the group on monitoring to work in line with its terms of reference including the finalization of monitoring guidance and develop a global monitoring report by COP4 to support the first effectiveness evaluation; - 7.
+Encourages Parties to engage actively in the implementation of the effectiveness evaluation framework, in particular, to: - a) Continue to monitor mercury and to share the resulting monitoring data through the group established pursuant to paragraph 3; - b) Collaborate to develop and improve modelling as needed, and carry on geographically representative monitoring of mercury in the environment, in humans, and in biota; - c) Use tools supporting data harmonization identified such as standard